VaughnHartling/ReactFLO/README.md

 Run `npm test` in the terminal.
 This will initialize the testing suite.
 Jest is used to run unit tests on the internal library and Enzyme is used alongside Jest to run integration testing on the front end code.

 ### Contributing
-reactFLO is an opensource project and is currently in beta.
+reactFLO is an open source project and is currently in beta.
 If you run into any issues while using reactFLO, we ask that you submit an issue through Github.
 We also encourage developers to make pull requests.

 ### Authors
 Cherie Zhong (https://github.com/cmzhong)